rx-angular/rx-angular/libs/state/docs/concepts-and-best-practices.md

 ### Defining the Interface

 In a first step you want to setup the state interface.
-A property which should change the view of your component should find it's place into the interface.
+A property that should change the view of your component should find its place in the interface.
-View bindings and triggers which in turn mutate your state should be `Subjects`.
+View bindings and triggers, which in turn mutate your state, should be `Subjects`.
-In the best case you keep your state _normalized_.
+In the best case, you keep your state _normalized_.
 _Derived state_ should be handled seperately.

 **Example view interface**: